eea/art17-consultation/docs/user/source/conclusions.rst

 the form to propose assessments is roughly the same, with very few exceptions:

 * The Administrator can add a conclusion only for a country member that has a report or under EU27.
-* The National expert (NAT) can add a conclusion only for the represented country or EU27 for that country
 * The Assessor can add a conclusion only for a country member that has a report or under EU27.
 * Stakeholder (STK) can add a conclusion only for a country member that has a report or under EU27.